Jamaican political conflict: 2010 Kingston unrest

 The 2010 Kingston unrest, an armed conflict between Jamaica and Shower Posse, started on 23 May 2010, when members of the group assaulted four police stations in southwestern Kingston and managed to loot and partially burn out one of the stations, with a second police station also burnt down.

 On the night of 23 May 2010, the Jamaican government declared a state of emergency in the capital of Kingston and in the parish of St Andrew to last for one month.

 After international pressure, the Jamaican government agreed to arrest and extradite famed gang leader Christopher Coke.
 Some in the Jamaican media speculated that the long time it took to arrest Coke was connected to Prime Minister Bruce Golding's political assistance received from Coke.
 During the raids and attempts to arrest Coke, violent gunfights would break out throughout Kingston by his allies to prevent his capture.

 Recent developments

 Despite many peace accords, it is still common for political parties to pay off criminals for support and encourage paramilitary garrisons.
 On 7 February 2016, during the campaign for the 2016 Jamaican general election, three people were killed and two other wounded in a shooting at a rally of the Jamaica Labour Party, then part of the opposition.
+Throughout 2024, a gang war between two gangs, the Ants Posse Gang and the King Valley Gang, for competition over turf and proceeds of criminal activities caused over 50 deaths in Westmoreland Parish, in Western Jamaica.